kasuboski/personal-site/content/posts/buildkit-builder/index.md

 Building on multiple platforms with different builders requires `docker buildx`.
 The remote driver is on `master`, but isn't in a release yet.
 You can build buildx yourself to get access to that feature, but I only used it from Github Actions.

-The [setup buildx](https://github.com/docker/setup-buildx-action) has the option to build buildx from a specific commit.
+The [setup buildx action](https://github.com/docker/setup-buildx-action) has the option to build buildx from a specific commit.

 ### Running in Github Actions
 If you want to skip to the workflow it's at [kasuboski/feedreader](https://github.com/kasuboski/feedreader/blob/696debe2da1d26f1e4047806ff5e1f5ca5fbe347/.github/workflows/ci.yaml).

 The workflow will need secrets for Tailscale and the certificates.
 I use [Doppler](https://doppler.com/join?invite=390F66AC) _referral link_ to manage the secrets.
 It synced super fast and has a nicer interface than doing it per repo in Github imo.

 Tailscale has a Github Action that will install and set it up given an auth key.
-They support ephemeral auth keys so you want have a bunch of leftover machines in their system.
-Once installed, your workflow will have access to your tailneta and can reach `buildkitd`.
-It's worth noting DNS also magically works thanks to [Magic DNS](https://tailscale.com/kb/1081/magicdns/).
+They support ephemeral auth keys so you won't have a bunch of leftover machines in their system.
+Once installed, your workflow will have access to your tailnet and can reach `buildkitd`.
+It's worth noting DNS magically works thanks to [Magic DNS](https://tailscale.com/kb/1081/magicdns/).
 Connecting to a kubernetes pod with a nice name and no other network setup is life changing.

 I had problems using the remote buildx driver with a different builder type.
 I ended up just running another `buildkitd` on the actions runner.
-In the future, I'd like to run a x86 builder on one of my nodes.
+In the future, I'd like to run an x86 builder on one of my nodes.

 That's setup following inspiration from the buildx tests.
 This builder doesn't have mTLS setup, but I guess I'm fine for now since it's an ephemeral runner on Github's infrastructure 🤷‍♂️.